RiccardoMargiotta/Riccardo-Margiotta/src/index.md

 *July 2018 - present*

 - I lead 10 engineers in a cross functional team responsible for the searching and enquiring journey on ArnoldClark.com.
-I work to keep the team productive and focused, encourage shipping small and often, and provide mentoring and code reviews.
+I keep the team productive and focused, encourage shipping small and often, and provide mentoring and code reviews.
 - I’m glued to New Relic and Google Analytics, always monitoring our site health and looking for opportunities to improve performance.
 - I steer the technical direction of our project, watching out for debt and looking for opportunities with new technology.
 For example, I’m preparing a code-splitting strategy to take advantage of an upcoming move to http/2, to serve smaller CSS and JavaScript bundles to customers at more appropriate times.